 July 15, 2019

-Helen, 28, from Sheffield, lost her dad to brain cancer at the age of 10.
+Helen, 29, from Sheffield, lost her dad to brain cancer at the age of 10.
 Both her and her mum received counselling at Cavendish Cancer Care.
-Now, 18 years later, Helen works as a Fundraising Officer for the charity.

 “It came out of the blue.
 My dad went out in the car one day to pick up my brother from football, and crashed.
 He went to the hospital, and it turned out he had a brain tumour.
 Within four months, he was dead.
 It came as such as shock because he was so fit and healthy – he used to run marathons and enter karate championships.

 “I felt completely alone.
 It was as though I’d turned into a crocodile overnight – everyone knew I had changed.
 My friends didn’t know how to talk to me, and my teachers weren’t sure how to handle it.

 When you’re a child all you want is to fit in, but losing a parent is such an alienating experience that feeling ‘normal’ feels impossible.

 “I had moments of such intense anger, which got me in trouble at school.
 I resented other people who seemed to have a perfect family life.
 I’d look at people around me and think how are they this happy?
 It’s not fair.

 “My home life was very tumultuous.
 My mum couldn’t be the rock she had always been.
 It often felt like there wasn’t really anyone I could talk to.
 When you’re young, you want all your parents’ attention.
 You want to talk about how unfair it is on you.
 But it must have been so hard for my mum to deal with that, on top of her own grief and responsibilities such as sorting out the funeral.
 Lots of people started coming around the house to keep her company and help out, so it felt like I could never have her to myself.